ximosa/Api-blogger-/README.md

 Hi there!

-I'm a software developer passionate about building web applications.
+I'm a student currently following a Software Engineer BEng (Hons) degree and passionate about building web applications.
 Currently, I'm working on a personal project using JavaScript other web developing languages to develop a browser-based operating system.

 I'm always eager to learn new things and am currently diving deep into AGI.